jebb2108/jebb2108/README.md

 - Hello, my name's Gabriel.
 I`m 23 years old 👋
-- I`m glad you visited my GitHub page, so let me introduce myself in a few words.
+- I`m glad you visited my GitHub page, so let me introduce myself in a few words :)
 - I have some hobbies such as learning foreign languages, doing outdoor activities, playing chess
 - and just having fun in my leisure.
 Shall you be interested in me as an employee, I regularry upload the repos below:
 - you may want to see my chess game I programmed in Python or the websites, which I made in a swift manner.